3 years full-time (plus optional placement year)

-AAA including A in Mathematics (full entry requirements)
+AAA (full entry requirements)

 Today's financial firms look for those who can carry out sophisticated work with the latest tools.

 In this three-year maths and finance degree, you'll take modules in mathematics, statistics and financial economics.
 There will also be opportunities to study business finance, computer programming, and other options.